harshil-garg/ECE458-Group-Project/README.md

 | comment | **Optional**.
 Comment about the ingredient. | String |

 #### Update Ingredient
 * Allows the user to update an existing ingredient.
-When updating an ingredient that exists in a SKU, the changes will be propagated to that SKU
+When updating an ingredient that exists in a SKU, the changes will be propagated to that SKU.
 **URL**: ```POST / api/ingredients/update```

 **Parameters**